imarranz/data-science-library-hub/README.md

 Welcome to the Data Science Libraries Hub, a curated collection of the most pivotal and innovative tools in the Pyhton data science ecosystem.
 My aim is to serve as a comprehensive resource for data scientists, analysts, and enthusiasts.

 This repository is a roadmap to the vast landscape of Python libraries that drive analysis, insights, and machine learning.
-From data manipulation with Pandas and NumPy to creating sophisticated models with Scikit-learn, and visualizations with Matplotlib and Seaborn - these tools form the core of day-to-day data science work.
+From data manipulation with Pandas and NumPy to creating sophisticated models with [Scikit-learn](https://github.com/scikit-learn/scikit-learn), and visualizations with [MatplotLib](https://github.com/matplotlib/matplotlib) and [Seaborn](https://github.com/mwaskom/seaborn) - these tools form the core of day-to-day data science work.

 Here, you'll also discover libraries that are pushing the boundaries, whether through elegant solutions for complex problems or by introducing new paradigms altogether.
-Libraries like Altair for declarative visualizations, PyCaret for automating machine learning workflows, and Pingouin for advanced statistical analysis show the exciting direction of our field.
+Libraries like [Altair](https://github.com/altair-viz/altair) for declarative visualizations, [PyCaret](https://github.com/pycaret/pycaret) for automating machine learning workflows (as [MLflow](https://github.com/mlflow/mlflow)), and [Pingouin](https://github.com/raphaelvallat/pingouin) for advanced statistical analysis show the exciting direction of our field.

 Each library is listed with its description, GitHub link, and tags for easy navigation and reference.